NickGeramanis/rl-algorithms/README.md

 # Reinforcement Learning Algorithms

-This repository provides implementation for some popular reinforcement learning algorithms that were tested with OpenAI Gym.
+This repository provides an implementation for some popular reinforcement learning algorithms that were tested with OpenAI Gym.

 ## Table of Contents